Trump could drive inflation higher with his second-term economic agenda, analysts say

 The last time inflation was above 9% was in 1981.
 The only Americans who were over 18 years old in 1981, and thereby most likely to directly feel the soaring prices, are people who, today, are 61 and above.
 For everyone else, this kind of inflation has no precedent in their adult lives.

-Biden has faced an uphill climb to convince voters that they are better off thanks to his economic accomplishments, including low unemployment, sustained GDP growth and historic clean energy investments.
+Biden has faced an uphill climb to persuade voters that they are better off thanks to his economic accomplishments, including low unemployment, sustained GDP growth and historic clean energy investments.

 In recent months, Biden has also taken a more aggressive stance on potential trade restrictions on China.
 Earlier in April, Biden said he wants to triple tariffs on imported Chinese steel and aluminum.